 CORPORATE REPORTING AND SAFETY PERFORMANCE ANALYSIS

-The Office of Environment, Health, Safety and Security (EHSS) manages corporate reporting databases and provides analysis of DOE-wide performance in protecting the public, the workers and the environment while performing the missions of DOE.
-EHSS manages a number of viable safety indicators applicable to most DOE contractor operations that provide Departmental leadership, line management, and stakeholders with timely information to gauge the success of Departmental safety program implementation.
-This analysis is valued in corporate decision-making and synthesizes operational information to support continuous environment, safety and health (ES&H) improvement across the DOE complex.
-Safety performance indicators and trends are developed and analyzed utilizing DOE operational and occurrence data collected through various reporting mechanisms and provided through Internet-based tools and databases.
+The Department synthesizes operational information to support continuous environment, health, safety and security improvements.
+DOE’s corporate safety reporting and analysis programs and activities are established to manage a number of viable safety indicators applicable to most DOE contractor operations that provide Departmental leadership, line management, and stakeholders with timely information to gauge the success of Departmental safety program implementation.
+DOE operational and occurrence data are collected through various reporting mechanisms and provided through internet-based tools, one of which is databases.

 CORPORATE REPORTING DATABASES

 Comprehensive Epidemiologic Data Resource (CEDR) System: CEDR is a DOE public-use repository of data from occupational and environmental health studies of workers at DOE facilities and nearby community residents.
-Contact: Cliff Strader
+Contact: firstname.lastname@example.org

 Computerized Accident/Incident Reporting System (CAIRS): This system collects and analyzes DOE and DOE-contractor reports of injuries, illnesses, and other accidents that occur during DOE operations.
-Contact: Janet Macon
+Contact: Craig Schumann

 DOE Corporate Lessons Learned (LL): The DOE Corporate Lessons Learned database is a web-based lessons learned (LL) system designed to facilitate the sharing of lessons learned and best practices in a consistent and timely manner across the complex to prevent recurrence of significant adverse operational events and trends and to improve performance.
-Contact: Sharon Brown
+Contact: Ross Natoli

 Occurrence Reporting and Processing System (ORPS): This system provides timely notification to the DOE complex of events that could adversely affect public or DOE worker health and safety, the environment, national security, DOE's safeguards and security interests, functioning of DOE facilities, or the Department's reputation.
-Contact: Ashley Ruocco
+Contact: Ross Natoli

 Radiation Exposure Monitoring System (REMS): The REMS database tracks occupational radiation exposures for all monitored DOE employees, contractors, subcontractors and members of the public.
 A password is not needed to access this database.
 Contact: Nimi Rao

-The RSRT is a DOE database that is maintained by the Office of Environment, Health, Safety and Security (EHSS), Office of Information Management (AU-72).
+Radiological Source Registry and Tracking (RSRT): The RSRT is a DOE database that is maintained by the Office of Environment, Health, Safety and Security (EHSS), Office of Information Management (AU-72).
 The annual 10 CFR 835 Appendix E inventory data, and the transaction and verification information for Category 1 and 2 radioactive sealed sources will be reported to the RSRT Manager.
 Additional guidance for reporting transactions for Category 1 and 2 sources to the DOE RSRT is provided in the December 16, 2010 Chief Health, Safety and Security Officer memorandum, Reporting for Radiological Sealed Sources Transactions.
 The RSTS Manager is responsible for reporting the transaction to the NRC NSTS.
+Contact: Joe Vital

 Suspect/Counterfeit and Defective Items: The Department of Energy is committed to ensuring that items and components installed in safety-related or mission-critical applications meet their intended function and operability requirements.
 Therefore, EHSS has established a process for identifying Suspect/Counterfeit (S/CI) or Defective Items (DI) that are deemed safety-significant and broadly applicable to DOE facilities and for ensuring that action is taken.
-Contact: Sharon Brown
+Contact: Larry Adkinson

 - Electronic Classification Guidance System (eCGS/xCGS): eCGS/xCGS contains full texted indexed versions of all DOE classification guides which can be searched on any word or phrase in all of the guides.